bozhinov/Mod_mongodb-for-RainTpl3/README.md

 =============
 - Using EVAL() for executing the code stored in the database
 - Race conditions are possible, depending on MongoDb configuration (using of journal, storage engine, etc) Same problem makes it unsuitable for PHP session handler.
-Check my other projects to how I made that work.
+Check my other project to see how I made that work.
 - I only made it work and tested it for PHP 5.6 and MongoDb 3.0 & 3.2.
 I will start working on PHP7 as soon as it is stable enough
 - Due to the use of MD5_FILE, you will only gain performance with 'production' option ON, which makes it unsuitable for MongoDb with in-memory storage as cache will have to be rebuilt after every service restart